I've been dabbling in writing for several years and can vouch for these websites being great places to set up your forums.

-Anyone can create their own online discussion board these days - you simply have to pick one of the many forum scripts available, install it on your web host, and you're good to go.
-However, with so many different solutions available, many people have a hard time deciding which web forum software suits their needs best.
-That's why I've compiled this list of the top 10 paid and free forum platforms.
+Anyone can create their own online discussion board these days.
+You simply have to pick one of the many forum scripts available, install it on your web host, and you're good to go.
+Another option is to go the software-as-service route, where all the hosting and other technical aspects are taken care of by the service provider for a monthly fee.

+With so many different solutions available, however, many people have a hard time deciding which web forum software suits their needs best.
+That's why I've compiled this list of the top 13 paid and free forum platforms.
 If you know a good message board system that's missing from my list, feel free to share it in the comments at the bottom.

-Top 10 paid and free forum platforms currently available online, sorted by popularity and the features offered:
+Here are the top 13 paid and free forum platforms currently available online, sorted by popularity and the features offered:

-- phpBB is the most popular free discussion board software on the internet.
+- phpBB is the most popular free discussion board software on the Internet.
 It is open-source, frequently updated, and can be customized to your liking by using various styles and modifications.
 Since it's so widely used, you can easily get support in the official community forums.

 - vBulletin is powerful paid community software that offers not only message boards, but also blogs and articles.
 It is advertised as feature-rich, secure, and easy forum software.
 The license cost depends on whether you need any add-ons like the Mobile Suite or not. it is one of the best forum platforms available, and the choice of many big websites.

-- Simple Machines Forum, or just SMF, is one of the best PHP forum software that is free to use as well as open-source, which makes it a good alternative to phpBB.
-The new and largely rewritten SMF 2 version offers a lot of features out-of-the-box, and can be further extended with modifications and themes.
+- Simple Machines Forum, or just SMF, is one of the best PHP forum software programs that is free to use as well as open-source, which makes it a good alternative to phpBB.
+The new and largely rewritten SMF 2 version offers a lot of features out-of-the-box and can be further extended with modifications and themes.
 It has an active community where you can get help if you encounter any problems.

 - PunBB is a fast and lightweight PHP forum software with a minimal set of features.
 It is a great choice if you are looking for a free discussion board that won't kill your server by overusing the CPU or confuse your users with its complexity.
-Many extensions are available which add more features to the otherwise basic and simple forum script.
+Many extensions are available that add more features to the otherwise basic and simple forum script.

 - Vanilla Forums is a clean and lightweight open-source software with not too many core features.
-It can be greatly extended through the use of addons.
+It can be greatly extended through the use of add-ons.
 A nice statistics plugin is included in the core package.
 As an alternative to hosting your own board, Vanilla also offers to host your community in the cloud for a monthly fee.

 - MyBB is a free, open source forum system that offers the features and stability you need to create and run a professional community site.
-There are many free extensions and language packs available and they can be installed easily using a built-in plugin installer, so you don't have to paste in any code manually.
+There are many free extensions and language packs available, and they can be installed easily using a built-in plugin installer—so you don't have to paste in any code manually.
 This free forum software also lets you convert from vB, IPB, phpBB, and other boards.

-- miniBB is a free PHP bulletin board script, and possibly the best message board around if you're looking for something very basic and simple to use.
-It can be easily integrated with other websites, and offers a variety of add-ons and themes, although not as many as the most popular software.
+- miniBB is a free PHP bulletin board script and possibly the best message board around if you're looking for something very basic and simple to use.
+It can be easily integrated with other websites and offers a variety of add-ons and themes, although not as many as the most popular software.
 It can be a good alternative to punBB.

-Related Links & Resources
+Related Links and Resources

 Here are some useful links for webmasters trying to decide on the best forum platform.